LearnixOS/LearnixOS/README.md

   - GPL_3.0 License, we will stay open-source :fire: :fire: :fire:

 # **Should I use it?**
-  - This is really easy to use, videos online for tutorials on Learnix's Channel :flex:
+  - This is really easy to use, videos online for tutorials on Learnix's Channel 🦾
   - Why not?
 You watched LearnixTV, I would trust the OS made after him 🐧

 # **Credits:**